Destiny1405/Destiny1405/README.md

 ## Hello!
 I’m Destiny 👋
-A sophomore at UTD studying computer engineering and math.
+A junior at UTD studying computer engineering.

 ## What I am working on 🌱
-I am experimenting with C++ and Java as well as app development using Kotlin.
-Additionally, I enjoy playing around with Arduino.
+I am experimenting with Java and C/C++.
+Additionally, using Arduino to build automated devices.

 <!---
 Destiny1405/Destiny1405 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.